Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Donner has had their share of highly rated affordable gear making it into our lists over here at Gearank, and it's easy to see why.
 They often pack a lot of value into their products to make up for being a relatively lesser-known brand and are steadily gaining a good reputation for that.

-It has a flat balanced sound that you can shape via its built-in 3-band EQ, but given its small woofer, low-end is not as deep.
+It has a flat balanced sound that you can shape via its built-in 3-band EQ, but given its small woofer, the low-end is not as deep.

-A small well-appreciated touch for beginners is the included cable to connect to your e-drums.
+A small, well-appreciated touch for beginners is the included cable to connect to your e-drums.
 While most drum amplifiers will only come with the power cord, Donner chooses to give you one less thing to worry about.
 This electronic drum amp is big on flexibility with its Bluetooth mode for audio playback and DI out for connecting to external active speakers or PA systems.

 Despite it being the cheapest choice currently on our list, it packs a lot of features and can even be a small all-rounder PA system for occasional small get-togethers.